19hours/sg-statutes/Acts/Income Tax Act.md

 (4) Where a company fails to satisfy the definition of “eligible family-owned investment holding company” in any basis period beginning on or after 1st April 2013, then this section shall not apply to the company in any subsequent basis period, even if it satisfies the definition in that subsequent basis period.

-### Exemption of income of approved personsarising from funds managed by fund manager in Singapore
+### Exemption of income arising from funds managed by fund manager in Singapore

-13X\.—(1) Subject to such conditions as may be prescribed by regulations, there shall be exempt from tax such income as the Minister may by regulations prescribe of any approved person arising from funds managed in Singapore by any prescribed fund manager.
+13X\.—(1) Subject to such conditions as may be prescribed by regulations, there shall be exempt from tax such income as the Minister may by regulations prescribe of —

-(2) Approval under subsection (1) may be granted during the period from 1st April 2009 to 31st March 2014 (both dates inclusive).
+(a) an approved person arising from funds managed in Singapore by a fund manager; or

+(b) a company, a trustee of a trust fund or a partner of a limited partnership, where the company, trust fund or partnership is the approved master fund or an approved feeder fund of an approved master-feeder fund structure, arising from funds of the master fund or any feeder fund of that structure that are managed in Singapore by a fund manager.

 [29/2010 wef 07/07/2010]

-(3) Where the income of any approved person is not exempt from tax under this section, sections 13C, 13CA and 13R shall not apply to that income notwithstanding anything in those provisions.
+(2) Approval under subsection (1)(a) may be granted during the period from 1st April 2009 to 31st March 2014 (both dates inclusive).

 [29/2010 wef 07/07/2010]

+(2A) Approval under subsection (1)(b) may be granted during the period from 7th July 2010 to 31st March 2014 (both dates inclusive).

+[29/2010 wef 07/07/2010]

+(3) Where the income of any approved person or company, trustee or partner referred to in subsection (1)(b) is not exempt from tax under this section, sections 13C, 13CA and 13R shall not apply to that income notwithstanding anything in those provisions.

+[29/2010 wef 07/07/2010]

 (4) Regulations made under subsection (1) may —

-(a) provide for the determination of the amount of income of any approved person to be exempt from tax;
+(a) provide for the determination of the amount of income of any approved person or company, trustee or partner referred to in subsection (1)(b) to be exempt from tax;

 [29/2010 wef 07/07/2010]

-(b) provide for the deduction of expenses, allowances, losses and donations of any approved person otherwise than in accordance with this Act;
+(b) provide for the deduction of expenses, allowances, losses and donations of any approved person or company, trustee or partner referred to in subsection (1)(b) otherwise than in accordance with this Act;

 [29/2010 wef 07/07/2010]

-(c) where the approved person is a partner of an approved limited partnership, provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non-compliance of the condition; and
+(c) where the approved person is a partner of an approved limited partnership, provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non-compliance of the condition;

+[29/2010 wef 07/07/2010]

+(ca) provide for the recovery of tax from a company or a trustee of a trust fund referred to in subsection (1)(b) in a case where the exemption ought not to have been allowed to the company or trustee due to non-compliance with any condition imposed on the approved master-feeder fund structure;

+[29/2010 wef 07/07/2010]

+(cb) provide for the recovery of tax from a partner of a limited partnership referred to in subsection (1)(b) in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the approved master-feeder fund structure, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non-compliance of the condition; and

+[29/2010 wef 07/07/2010]

 (d) make provision generally for giving full effect to or for carrying out the purposes of this section.